redwoodjs/redwoodjs-com-archive/docs/serverlessFunctions.md

 When deployed, a custom serverless function is an open API endpoint and is your responsibility to secure appropriately.

+That means that that anyone can access your function and perform any tasks it's asked to do.
+In many cases, this is completely appropriate and desired behavior.

+But, in some cases, for example when the function interacts with third parties, like sending email, or when it retrieves sensitive information from a database, you may want to ensure that only verified requests from trusted sources can invoke your function.

+And, in some other cases, you may even want to limit how often the function is called over s set period of time to avoid denial-of-service-type attacks.

 ### VerificationMethods
 #### RedwoodJS Authentication Header
 * requireAuth()